tytydraco/yessleep/out/I_Write_Songs_for_Monsters_PART_4.md

 “I run the music biz,” he repeated himself.
 “Most of it, anyhow.
-But with the emergence of IA, I could lose everything.
+But with the emergence of AI, I could lose everything.
 I need another hit song.
 Fast.”